makandra/dusen/README.md

     => Contact.where(:email => 'foo@bar.com')

-Feel free to combine text tokens and field tokens:
+Note that you can combine text tokens and field tokens:

      > Contact.search('fooville email:foo@bar.com')
     => Contact.where_like(columns => 'fooville').where(:email => 'foo@bar.com')